Access for anyone, anywhere, anytime.

 These challenges are just some of the features of an immature brain and there are many more.
 In fact all aspects of a child’s development can be affected.

 EBO can benefit all children, through the physical exercise, collaboration and “fine tuning”.
-But it particularly targets those struggling with aspects of learning and life, particularly those children whose early life experiences have impacted on their early neurodevelopment.
+But it particularly targets those struggling with aspects of learning and life, especially those children whose early life experiences have impacted on their neurodevelopment.
 For example:

-- in utero (maternal diet, drugs, alcohol, medical conditions, obesity and stress levels.)
+- in utero (maternal diet, drugs, alcohol, medical conditions, obesity, trauma and stress levels.)

 - relating to birth, including prematurity, C-section, breech, assisted or fast birth or hypoxia (oxygen deprivation)